 How to Get 501(C)(6) Status

 To apply for 501(C)(6) status, you must fill out IRS Form 1024, which can be found online, and submit a user fee.
 In addition to this, you will need the following information:

 - Financial information

-- What services will be performed for members.
+- Services that will be performed for members

 Just like charitable organizations, business associations will need to make everything public.
-These include your tax-exempt determination letter, your tax forms, your IRS application and supporting documents.
+These include your tax-exempt determination letter, your tax forms (Form 990), your IRS application, and supporting documents.
 Be prepared to provide these documents to anyone who asks for them.
 Consider posting them online when possible.

 - A 501(c)(6) designation is given to organizations that promote its members' interest without the goal of making a profit.

 - Members should pay dues to the organization, which are considered business expenses and are tax-deductible.